eesrakenduste-arendamine-2017k/3.ea-kodutoo/README.md

 # Description

 Simple eye resting reminder for people who are working with computer all day long.
-One click redirection to HTML/CSS validator.
+One click redirection to HTML/CSS validator and pt to px/em/% converter for pixelperfect development.

 # 3. kodutöö – Chrome extension